DynamoDS/RefineryPrimer/04-sample-workflows/04-02_architectural-workflows/04-02-05_entourage-placement-exploration.md

 With this workflow you can save time by quickly generating multiple scenes without having to manually place each element.

-This sample file is available in the most recent version of Generative Design tool.
+This sample file is available in the most recent version of Generative Design in Revit.

 ## Static inputs